dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-remotecontroller.md

 ### F-Mode (Function)

 In Function Mode, the aircraft uses all positioning aids available (similar to P-Mode) and also enables advanced features such as [Missions](./component-guide-missions.html) and [Intelligent Orientation Control](./flightController_concepts.html#ioc-intelligent-orientation-control).
-Function mode is available in all products except the Phantom 4 and Mavic Pro.

 If manual control needs to be regained by the pilot while executing missions or Virtual Stick commands, the Flight Mode Switch should be moved out of F-Mode.

 ### S-Mode (Sport)

-Only available on the Mavic Pro and Phantom 4, Sport mode uses all positioning aids, adjusts the handling gain values of the aircraft in order to enhance the maneuverability, and increases the maximum flight speed to 20 m/s.
+Sport mode uses all positioning aids, adjusts the handling gain values of the aircraft in order to enhance the maneuverability, and increases the maximum flight speed to 20 m/s.
 The obstacle avoidance system is disabled in S-Mode.

 S-Mode can be used to regain manual control from automated flight.